torvalds/linux/Documentation/sound/soc/dapm.rst

 DAPM Widgets
 ============

-Audio DAPM widgets fall into a number of types:-
+Audio DAPM widgets fall into a number of types:

 Mixer
 	Mixes several analog signals into a single analog signal.